Theme Party Queen

 • Staying organized during the planning process

-You will find loads of easy recipes throughout the site including the most requested recipes by family and friends and several others submitted by visitors.
+You will find loads of easy recipes here too including some of the most requested recipes by family and friends and several others submitted by visitors.

 Theme Party QueenChoosing a Theme - Some of Our Favorites

-There are so many different theme parties to choose from, many of which have to do with the time of year that it is.
-For example, it's common to an host Ugly Sweater theme party in January.
+There are so many different theme parties to choose from, many of which coordinate with the time of year.
+For example, it's common to host an Ugly Sweater theme party in January.
 Why?
 Because January is the coldest month in most of the United States and sweaters are the perfect attire.

 February brings opportunities to host Valentines, Mardi Gras and basketball parties.
 In addition to hosting parties based on time of year, general theme parties are also fun, like hosting an event around a color (ex. a Red theme party where attire, food and decorations follow the color), or a wine party.
-Some of our favorite theme parties:
+Here are some of our favorite theme parties.

 Women Parties